lvulliard/VisuMPN/README.md

 ## To-do next

 * Display patient IDs on histogram and violin plots
 * Take into account NAs, non relevant-points and redundancy
-* Circos plots
+* Sort legend on matrices and pie charts